-Amid the shouting and screaming and bleeding, he stuck sight of himself in a reflect.
+Amid the shouting and screaming and bleeding, he stuck sight of himself in a reflection.
 The Elephant Man of Prestonpans.
 In his very own words, he took “a freak.”
-In the aftermath, he lived off nothing but bird soup and cheesy Wotsits for weeks.
-He can’t observe a Wotsit in recent times.
-Now that he thinks about it, he is now not all that keen on fowl soup both.
+In the aftermath, he lived off only bird soup and cheesy Wotsits for weeks.
+He hasn’t observed a Wotsit in recent times.
+Now that he thinks about it, he isn’t keen on fowl soup.

-This horror tale has not been plucked from the boxing ring; it is now not a grotesque tale of an encounter with some bruiser from Taylor’s a hundred and fifty-unusual fights as an amateur or his 14 undefeated as a seasoned.
-It goes again to a time well earlier than humans started searching on him as an ability champion, a dream that could come true on the Hydro subsequent Saturday whilst Taylor fights the 26-12 months-vintage Belarusian, Ivan ‘The Beast’ Baranchyk, for the IBF excellent light-weight championship of the arena.
+This horror tale has not been plucked from the boxing ring; it is now not a grotesque tale of an encounter with some bruiser from Taylor’s a hundred and fifty unusual fights as an amateur or his 14 undefeated as a seasoned.
+It goes again to a time well earlier than humans started searching for him as an ability champion, a dream that could come true on the Hydro subsequent Saturday.
+At the same time, Taylor fights the 26-12 months-vintage Belarusian Ivan ‘The Beast’ Baranchyk for the IBF excellent light-weight championship of the arena.

 “I changed into about 9,” he says.
 “I became playing golfing with my wee cousin, teaching her a way to swing the membership.
-I was pretty an excellent golfer when I become more youthful.
-My granddad becomes a member at Royal Musselburgh, and he used to take me there all the time.
+I was pretty much an excellent golfer when I became more youthful.
+My granddad became a member of Royal Musselburgh and always takes me there.

 “My cousin ought to have an idea I become away and next factor… Boof!
-She swung and smashed me right within the face by coincidence.
+She swung and smashed me right in the face by coincidence.
 Properly skelped me.
 Straight domestic, directly to the medical doctor, into the ambulance, directly at the gasoline, and into the working theatre.
-The physician said that I become handiest more than one centimeters far from perhaps getting paralyzed, or worse.
+The physician said that I became more than one centimeter away from perhaps getting paralyzed or worse.
 I haven’t played golfing since.
 Boxing’s OK, but golf’s too risky.”

 ‘My possibility is right here now.’